ap0405140/MSSQLLogAnalyzer/Readme.txt

-DBLOG.DatabaseLogAnalyzer can read the SQL Server transaction logs.
+DBLOG.DatabaseLogAnalyzer can read the SQL Server transaction logs online, and return RedoSQL and UndoSQL for every transactions.

 Some Tips:
 1. The SQL Server to be analyzed needs 2008 or later version.